Registration closes the Friday before a class begins. If you miss that deadline contact Maggie Smith to see if space and materials are available.

 Do students need to know how to code?

 Students are not required to have knowledge of coding languages before taking a camp or class with CodeVA.
 Our programs have three levels of challenges from mild for beginners to spicy for more experienced programmers.
 Since we have students of all experience levels this approach allows each child try out the code and be successful without being either overwhelmed or bored.
-We have a high ratio of explainers to students so all students get a lot of one-on-one attention as they are learning.
-While students are learning computer science concepts they also so challenged by hands-on activities designed to support the coding techniques we cover.
+We have a high ratio of instructors to students so all students get a lot of one-on-one attention as they are learning.
+While students are learning computer science concepts they are also challenged by hands-on activities designed to support the coding techniques we cover.

 What programming language to students use?